Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Introduction

-In the settings considered in this paper, the underlying computation is a scalar-valued map: either a $C^1$ deterministic computation $F:\mathbb{R}^d\to\mathbb{R}$ evaluated at an input $x$, or a network polynomial $S:(0,\infty)^N\to(0,\infty)$ evaluated at evidence $e$.
-In both cases, we adopt a \emph{region view}, standard in variational and projection-based formulations of message passing \cite{yedidia2005constructing,wainwright2008graphical}.
-Rather than working with a single global object, inference is expressed in terms of collections of local objects, each associated with a subset of variables.
-Formally, each node $n$ carries a \emph{scope} $\mathrm{sc}(n)$ consisting of the variables below it, and the \emph{region family} $\mathcal R$ is the multiset of all such scopes.
-Consistency between overlapping regions is enforced by \emph{consensus} constraints (equal-scope marginals must agree), while independence structure is enforced by \emph{factorization} constraints across decomposed regions.
-Depending on the setting, the underlying state is either a \emph{single joint object} coordinated by these constraints or a \emph{collection of region-level objects} linked by them.
+To best describe both settings in a common language, we use the \emph{standard region formalism} from variational message passing \cite{yedidia2005constructing}.
+Each node $n$ carries a scope $\mathrm{sc}(n)$, namely the set of variables below that node, and the family of all such scopes forms a multiset $\mathcal R$, which we call the region family.
+Agreement between overlapping regions is expressed by consensus constraints, meaning that equal-scope marginals must coincide.
+Factorization across decomposed regions is expressed by product constraints.
+Depending on the setting, the state space is either a single lifted joint object subject to these constraints, or a family of region-wise objects coupled by them.